moshehaiem/ML_project1/README.md

 # ML_project1

-In this project, I used Stoachastic Gradient Descent to create an SGDSolver that predicts the addmision to a Master's program based on features such as GPA, GRE score, etc.
+In this project, I implemented logistic regression using Stoachastic Gradient Descent as well as 2-d grid seacg to create an SGDSolver that predicts the addmision to a Master's program based on features such as GPA, GRE score, etc.